 - True and fair representation of the operating results in the financial statements in case of an unqualified opinion.

 - The reasons for the mismatch between actual results and financial reporting in case of a qualified opinion.

-- Emphasis of Matter: This section comes after the opinion paragraph, which is the audit report’s end.
-It indicates the matter that has been disclosed suitably in the financial statements’ notes because the auditor believes it to be an important fact that should be recognized by the end users of the financial statements in their economic decision-making.
+- Emphasis of Matter: This section follows the opinion paragraph, which is the audit report’s end.
+It indicates the matter that has been disclosed suitably in the financial statements notes because the auditor believes it to be an important fact that should be recognized by the end users of the financial statements in their economic decision-making.

-- Signature: In this section of the report, either the manual or the auditor’s digital signature can be seen.
-Usually, name of the auditors and their signature is captured here.
-In cases where the auditor is a firm, the signature should have the firm’s name.
+- Signature: The manual or the auditor’s digital signature can be seen in this section of the report.
+Usually, the name of the auditors and their signature is captured here.
+The signature should have the firm’s name in cases where the auditor is firm.

-- Place of Signature: This section captures the auditors’ and their firms’ location, which is usually the city followed by the state.
+- Place of Signature: This section captures the auditors’ and their firms’ locations, usually the city followed by the state.

 - Date of the Report: In this section of the report, the date on which the audit work has been completed should be mentioned.

 Let us take the example of Apple Inc.’s annual report for the year 2019, which has been audited by Ernst & Young LLP, and identify the contents that go into the audit report.